 Densities for the Comal Springs riffle beetles were generated from the cotton lure sampling at three locations (Spring Run 3, Western Shoreline, and Spring Island area).
 Densities for the Peck's Cave amphipod were generated from the drift net sampling conducted over the main orifices at Spring Run 1, Spring Run 3, and Spring Run 7.
 In the case of the Comal Springs dryopid beetle, only 46 individuals have been collected in 398 samples to date using the drift net sampling methodology.
-As such, only the mean is presented for the Comal Springs dryopid beetle in Table 9.
+As such, only the mean is presented for the Comal Springs dryopid beetle in Table 8.
 The Biological Opinion estimated the total surface population of Comal springs dryopid beetles in the Comal Spring system to be 1,839 individuals (USFWS 2010).
 To calculate their incidental take, they used a 5%, 10% rule based on an even distribution of individuals to come up with 9 individuals (1839 .05 .10 = 9.2).
-In doing so, the underlying assumption forced was that the overall area was 1,839 square feet or 1 individual per square foot.
-One individual per square foot equals 0.09 per m2.
+In doing so, the underlying assumption forced was that the overall area was 1,839 square feet or 1 individual per square foot equals 0.09 per m2.
 Although the biological monitoring data has limited Comal Springs dryopid beetle observations, the calculated density of 0.10 individuals per m2 is in line with the Biological Opinion estimate.

-To account for a scaled approach for calculating incidental take (increased impacts with increased levels of habitat loss); the following schedule (Table 10) was used to determine which density statistic to multiply by impacted habitat area to generate the incidental take estimate.
+To account for a scaled approach for calculating incidental take (increased impacts with increased levels of habitat loss); the following schedule (Table 9) was used to determine which density statistic to multiply by impacted habitat area to generate the incidental take estimate.
 The schedule is based on remaining occupied habitat per covered species per system.
 For example, if 8% of the total occupied habitat was impacted for the fountain darter in the Comal system that would leave 92% of the occupied habitat for the fountain darter.
-For the incidental take calculation, the 25th percentile density for the fountain darter (1.5 darters per m2) would be used to multiply against the total impacted area.
-However, if 55% of the fountain darter occupied habitat was impacted, that would leave 45% and correspond to the mean (11.35 darters per m2) value.
-In this specific example, 8% and 55% reductions in 2014 occupied habitat (96,624 m2) would result in 7,730 m2 and 53,143 m2, respectively.
-These impacted habitats multiplied against the corresponding densities would result in an incidental take of 11,595 (7,7301.5) or 603,173 (53,143 11.35) fountain darters, respectively.
-Please note the above example was simply an illustration that as the habitat conditions get worse for the fountain darter (i.e. more clumping, less high quality habitat to move to, higher water temperatures affecting breeding, etc.) specific to all HCP measures and drought, the resulting incidental take is not only larger in numbers but proportionally larger as well.
+For the incidental take calculation, the 25th percentile density for the fountain darter (1.5 darters per m2, Table 8) would be used to multiply against the total impacted area.